mallory/e2ee/draft-e2ee.md

 : Post-compromise security is a security property that seeks to guarantee future confidentiality and integrity even on the face of an end-point compromise (and consequently that communication sent post-compromise is protected with the same security properties that existed before the compromise).
 It is usually achieved by adding new ephemeral key exchanges to the derivation of encryption/decryption keys.

 Metadata obfuscation
-: Digital communication inevitably generates data other than the content of the communication itself, such as IP addresses, date and time, and more.
-Steps should be taken to minimize metadata leakage such as user obfuscating IP addresses, reducing non-routing metadata, and avoiding extraneous message headers can enhance the confidentiality and security features of E2EE systems.
+: Digital communication inevitably generates data other than the content of the communication itself, such as IP addresses, date and time.
+To enhance the confidentiality and security of E2EE systems, steps should be taken to minimize metadata leakage such as user obfuscating IP addresses, reducing non-routing metadata, and avoiding extraneous message headers.

 Challenges
 ----------

-Earlier we defined end-to-end encryption using formal definitions assumed by internet protocol implementations.
-Also because "the IETF is a place for state-of-the-art producing high quality, relevant technical documents that influence the way people design, use, and manage the Internet" we can be confident that current deployments of end-to-end encrypted technologies in the IETF indicate the cutting edge of their developments, yet another way to define what is, or ideally should be, how a technology is defined.
+Earlier in this document end-to-end encryption was defined using formal definitions assumed by internet protocol implementations.
+Also because "the IETF is a place for state-of-the-art producing high quality, relevant technical documents that influence the way people design, use, and manage the Internet" the reader can be confident that current deployments of end-to-end encrypted technologies in the IETF indicate the cutting edge of their developments, which is yet another way to define what is, or ideally should be, a particular kind of technology.

 Below is an exhaustive, yet vaguely summarised, list of the challenges currently faced by protocol designers of end-to-end encrypted systems.
 In other words, in order to realise the goals of end-to-end encrypted systems, both for users and implementers (see previous section), these problems must be tackled.
 Problems that fall outside of this list are likely 1) unnecessary feature requests that negligibly, or do nothing to, achieve the aims of end-to-end encrypted systems or are 2) in some way antithetical to the goals of end-to-end encrypted systems.